nielsota/plottah/README.md

 python -m plottah
 ```

-See notebooks for examples on how to run code inline
+See notebooks for examples on how to run code inline during development